AgustinBN/agustinbn/README.md

 ## Hello 👋🏼, I&apos;m Agustin Bianchi

 > A front-end developer based in Argentina, Buenos Aires with one dream, become Software Engineer.
-Nowadays, I&apos;m learning and focusing in [React](https://es.reactjs.org/) and [React Native](https://reactnative.dev/).
-I was involved in development of a [FiveM](https://fivem.net/) server called InfamesRP.
+Nowadays, I&apos;m learning and focusing on [React](https://es.reactjs.org/) and [React Native](https://reactnative.dev/).
+I was involved in the development of a [FiveM](https://fivem.net/) server called InfamesRP, where i gained experience with an incredible team.

 ### Skills